polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 ![Diagram of the XCM tech stack](/images/develop/interoperability/intro-to-xcm/intro-to-xcm-01.webp)

+The XCM tech stack is designed to faciliate seamless interoperable communication between chains that reside within the Polkadot ecosystem.
+XCM can be used to ecpress the meaning of the messages over each of the communicatio channels.

 ## Core Functionalities of XCM

 XCM enhances cross-consensus communication by introducing several powerful features: